-The Company has periodically evaluated the growth of these accumulated tax credits and the required provision for losses, in order to use them.
-These taxes are realized based on growth projections, operating issues and the generation of debts to consume these credits by the Group's companies.
+Management has periodically evaluated the growth of these accumulated tax credits and the required provision for losses, in order to use them.
+These taxes are realized based on growth projections, operating issues and the generation of debts to consume these credits by Mateus Group companies.

-In 6/30/2020 12/31/2019
+In

-In 01 year 26,293 55,392
+In 01 year 26,293

-01 to 02 years 89,579 29,529
+01 to 02 years 89,579

-Total 115,872 84,921
+Total 115,872